 The Swans match will be supervised for the third time this season by the County Durham official, who also oversaw the wins over Wycombe and Nottingham Forest at home.

 Last term, Eltringham also oversaw the draw at Preston.
-Geoff Eltringham has been a fixture in the Championship in recent seasons.
+He has been a fixture in the Championship in recent seasons.
 He has been a referee in the EFL since 2009.

 Mark Russell and Robert Merchant will be Eltringham’s assistants, and Andy Woolmer will serve as the fourth official.

-Before each game, referee Geoff Eltringham often spends time studying the game to predict what might happen in real life on the pitch.
-Before the game, Geoff Eltringham sketched out the starting lineups and studied the play of the two teams, the personalities of the players on the pitch and the possible positions of contention, in general and in detail to avoid error occurs.
+Before each game, Eltringham often spends time studying the game to predict what might happen in real life on the pitch.
+Before the game, he sketched out the starting lineups and studied the play of the two teams, the personalities of the players on the pitch and the possible positions of contention, in general and in detail to avoid error occurs.

 It can be argued that it was Geoff Eltringham who gave fans a different perspective on the whistle, as it was he who changed the way the game was controlled and the way players interacted with each other on the field.
 The players and coaches also respect him.